 Please note that all projects selected in 2019 and beyond must comply with the requirements of the Project Completion Date (PCD).
 POs should plan ahead to ensure that all aspects of project implementation, including the lodgment of financial claims, are finalised before the PCD.

 POs may submit extension requests using the APEC Project Design Amendment and Extension form but every effort and care should be taken to ensure projects are delivered in accordance with the BMC-approved Project Proposal.

 The PO must complete and submit a Completion Report within two months of the completion of the project.

 POs must submit Completion Reports to the Secretariat through the Program Director for their forum.
 The Secretariat will review the Completion Report and may revert to the PO for clarifications, if required.
 Once the Completion Report is found satisfactory by the Secretariat, it will be circulated in the forum for comment and finalisation by the Program Director.

-If your project commenced in 2018 or earlier, please use this version of the Completion Report
+If your project was selected in 2018 or earlier, please use this version of the Completion Report

-If your project commenced in 2019 and after, please use this version of the Completion Report
+If your project was selected in 2019 and beyond, please use this version of the Completion Report.

 The Secretariat reports projects to BMC that have not met completion reporting requirements.
 Following SOM authorisation, BMC will bar any forum that has not submitted a completion report from putting forward new concept notes or proposals until all overdue reports are submitted.